Set amid the tumult of 1970 Montreal, this is “an extremely good crime novel [with] a seriously compelling mystery.” — Booklist

 The police in Montreal have their hands full as FLQ, a militant separatist group, continue a campaign of violence.
 Bombs explode at the stock exchange and at McGill University.
 Riots break out at a parade.
 Diplomat James Cross and government minister Pierre Laporte are kidnapped — and the Canadian army moves into the streets.
 Against this dramatic backdrop, the “Vampire Killer” has murdered three women and a fourth is missing.

-A young beat cop working out of Station Ten finds himself almost alone hunting the serial killer, as the rest of the force focuses on the FLQ crisis.
-Constable Eddie Dougherty, the son of a French mother and an Irish-Canadian father, decides to take matters into his own hands to catch the killer before he strikes again.
+As the bulk of the police force focuses on the FLQ crisis, a young beat cop finds himself virtually alone as he hunts the serial killer.
+Constable Eddie Dougherty, the son of a French mother and an Irish Canadian father, is determined to take matters into his own hands before another victim dies …

 Published: May 2014

 “Canadian author/screenwriter McFetridge has earned critical praise for Everybody Knows This Is Nowhere (2008) and other previous works, but is still looking for a ‘breakout book.’
 With its well-etched family drama and dynamic historical background, Black Rock might finally be the one.” — Kirkus Reviews

 “[An] excellent historical procedure … Well done history and a really good plot line.” — Globe and Mail